 This project has received funding from the Fuel Cells and Hydrogen 2 Joint Undertaking under grant agreement No 779537.
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation programme and Hydrogen Europe and Hydrogen Europe Research

-The second G.A. is held at Engie, in Paris.
+The second G.A. held at Engie, in Paris on January 15-16

 The consortium met in June 2018 in SINTEF premises in Oslo, for the fistr General Assembly.

 The consortium of OxiGEN project met for the Kick-Off meeting in Paris, at coordinator's premises.
 The project officially started.